Jozef Turanec

 Jozef Turanec (7 March 1892 Sučany – 9 March 1957, Leopoldov) was a Slovak General during World War II.
+During his military career, he served as a soldier in the Austro-Hungarian Army during World War I, later as an officer in the Czechoslovak Army and eventually reaching the post of a 2nd Class General in service of Slovakia.

 He was also a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.
-Jozef Turanec served as a general in the Slovak Invasion of Poland.
+Jozef Turanec served as a general in the Slovak invasion of Poland.
 He held partial command of the Slovak Fast Division and helped in the command of the expeditionary force during Operation Barbarossa.
 Turanec was a skilled commander and received the Iron Cross after a Slovak success in the Battle of Rostov in December 1941.
+After the war, Turanec was sentenced to 30 years in prison for treason.
+He died in prison in 1957.